 We’d like to point out several trends that aren’t exactly frontend-, backend-, or design-related.
 These are simple things that matter more and more with each passing year and as technology develops.

 Data security and privacy

 Today, we have shorter and shorter breaks between new data leak scandals.
 But it still takes a leak for someone to try and patch a hole.
 It’s the same in the physical world and online.
 For this reason, new high-end security protocols are developed constantly: SSL certificates, security checks, DDoS attack protection, and so on and so forth.

 In May 2018, the European Union issued its General Data Protection Regulation, or GDPR.
 According to the GDPR, websites ought to inform visitors of what information will be gathered about them (either through cookies or by providing an email address and filling out a profile) and how that information will be used.
 As a result, we’ve seen a huge increase in investment in cybersecurity.
 People demand safety online now that we manage our identities and finances on the internet.

 Data security isn’t a future trend anymore.
 It’s today’s trend, and it will only become bigger with time.
 So if you’re a website owner, you need to keep your eyes open.

 If you’ve read this article in its entirety, you might have noticed the number of technologies, both backend and frontend, that are focused on faster page loading, faster task completion, faster everything.
 We’re always in a hurry, and when a page loads too slow, we abandon it and go for an alternative.
 After all, there are plenty.
 Loading speed was, is, and will be trending in web development in the next few years, and web developers need to keep in sight all the new technology aimed at speeding up websites.

 This is our take on the web technologies we expect to be hyped over the next year.
-If you have any questions, we encourage you to ask them via our contact us page.

 Written by Svitlana Varaksina and Artem Chervichnik